Tech-at-DU/ACS-2941-1-Eng-Careers-Comm-Interview/Lessons/01-Interviewing-Communication.md

 **Students:** individually, no partner — answer this in a few sentences and submit via the course tracker before you leave.
 It's checked for honesty and completion, not for impressing anyone.

-> In your own words, why does "thinking out loud" matter to an interviewer even when your answer is correct?
+> In your own words, why does a correct answer delivered silently still lose to a weaker answer delivered out loud?
 On a scale of 1-5, how confident are you doing all four communication steps (restate, clarify, assumptions, think out loud) without a partner prompting you?

 **Instructor:** this is the fastest read you'll get on who's actually absorbing the process vs. who's leaning on their partner.
 Skim before Lesson 2 and flag anyone whose self-rating is low or whose explanation is thin.